Cosworth RS Police Cars, the Carrera GT and meeting Tom Cruise – Dean Bartle’s eclectic automotive journey.

 Dean: It was a good idea really, I suppose.
 I mean we sold that many different cars to different celebrities and just normal people.
 I think it was great to get them on the Instagram as well, because it’s a big thing isn’t it?
 I think to share people’s excitement online can only bring positivity as well and that’s what I did really with them.
 It was really good for everybody, I think.

 Darren: The piece that I really like, and I love seeing on social media, everyone works hard, but people have like really worked hard for years and years and dreamed of buying a particular car.
 Then you’ve sold them a car, and they’re literally beaming with this huge grin like, I’ve finally done it and that’s on your Instagram.
 I love those ones.
-Those are my favorites.
+Those are my favourites.
 More than the famous people in all the cereal purchases.
 It’s just the guy whose dreamed of one car and he’s made it finally and he’s gone and bought it.
 Love those ones.

 Dean: Yes, it’s the same for me really, as well.
 Even at Porsche back in the days, you’d be those people who perhaps just retired and they were just treating themselves to the first little sports car.
 Being able to be a part of that really just gave you a good feeling.
 It was nice.
 Still get a buzz out of that now today.
 It’s great.